arthurlovekin/rainbow_kb2040/README.md

 I'm using USB serial to pring debug statements.
 To see these outputs on your laptop, one option is to install PuTTY, and set a serial connection with 115200 baud rate.
 On Wondows, you can find the port with `mode | findstr "COM"`.

 An alternative to USB-serial would be to use RTT if you have an SWD debugger board and want fast logging without affecting USB.

+Advantages of KB2040 board over the Pi Pico:
+1. BOOT and RESET buttons so you don't have to keep plugging/unplugging usb
+2. Builtin NeoPixel LED
+3. Compact form-factor
+4. Qwiic connector
+2. USB-C